Synagogue of Fordon (Bydgoszcz): Restoration of the synagogue

 In 2018, the Fordon synagogue was included in the Gminny Program Rewitalizacji (Municipal Revitalization Program), with the intention to create a cultural and social center for the residents of Old Fordon.
 The comprehensive revitalization of the building included interior renovation, window restoration, furniture purchasing and landscaping of the building's surroundings.

 In 2020, the situation took a dramatic turn: due to the unsettled grant of 600 000 Polish złoty from the Kazimierz Wielki University foundation, the city tax office seized the building and put it up for auction in November.

 After the failures of several public auctions, the building is managed since OCtober 2023 by the Fordon Synagogue – Cultural Center Foundation (Fundacji Synagoga – Dom Kultury w Fordonie), which had created a garden in 2024, next to the synagogue.
-The overall restoration project will be costly and lenghty.
+The overall restoration project will be costly and lengthy.
 It should start with the windows that are still bricked up.
 The process is naturally coordinated with the Warsaw Rabbinical Commission.